MostafaElGamal/vue-dynamic-filters/README.md

 </script>
 ```

-as you can see in this example you can loop throw the `vue-dynamic-filters` and also you can control the output object key on every input if the filters are coming from some sort of api or something like that.
+as you can see in this example you can loop throw the `vue-dynamic-filters` and also you can control the output object key on every input if the filters are coming from some sort of API or something like that.

 ## Options

 #### filters

-That the array that include the inputs like the first examples above, only used by default for the first method.
+That the array that includes the inputs like the first examples above, only used by default for the first method.

 _Default:_ `[]`

 #### filter

-That the object that include the input like the second examples above, only used by default for the second method.
+That the object that includes the input like the second examples above, only used by default for the second method.

 _Default:_ `{}`

 #### methodType

-This proprty let the `vue-dynamic-filters` know that will work on the second method and the dev will loop throw the component and use the `@methodTwoValueChaned` event and by default use the first method.
+This property lets the `vue-dynamic-filters` know that you will work on the second method of the package and the developer will loop throw the component and use the `@methodTwoValueChaned` event and by default use the first method.

 _Default:_ `m1`

 #### singleFilterValue

-This is proprty only use in method `m2` only this proprty you can update and add like `v-model` but only used for `m2`.
+This is property only use for method `m2` only this property you can update and add like `v-model` but only used for `m2` check the second example for more clarification.

 _Default:_ `{}`

 #### filterTitleKey

-filter title key used for the text in the button for example `search` , `category`, etc..., you specife the key that inside the `filters` array or the `filter` object by default is
+filter title key used for the text in the collapse button for example `search`, `category`, etc..., you specify the key that inside the `filters` array or the `filter` object by default is a title.

 _Default:_ `title`

 #### filterTypeKey

-This allows you to control the key that check for the key that inside `filters` array or `filter` object for example `filter_type:'select'`, you can check the two example for more clarification.
+This allows you to control the key that checks for the object that inside `filters` array or `filter` object that responsible for check filter type object for example `filter_type: 'select'`, you can check the examples above for more clarification.

 _Default:_ `filter_type`

 #### filterOptionsKey

-This proprty only used for the `select` input and `checkbox` input that the key `vue-dynamic-filters` will loop in to display the values and by defalut `options`
+This property only used for the `select` input and `checkbox` input that the key `vue-dynamic-filters` will loop in to display the values that inside the option value and by default `options`

 _Default:_ `options`

 #### displayType

-This prorpty allow to control the if the filter is collapse or open, you can check the second example for more clarification.
+This property allows you to control the filter is collapsed or open, you can check the second example for more clarification.

 _Default:_ `true`

 #### checkboxCheckName

-This proprty allows you to controll the validation on the `checkbox` name and this value oprate with `filterTypeKey` proprty, on other words you it is used for validation to check if the `filterTypeKey == checkboxCheckName` if true will display the filter if not will not display it.
+This property allows you to control the validation on the `checkbox` name and this value operates with `filterTypeKey` property, in other words, is used for validation to check if the `filterTypeKey == checkboxCheckName` if true will display the filter.

 _Default:_ `checkbox`

 #### checkboxLabelKey

-This proprty is the key for title of the checkbox object and this `checkboxLabelKey` will be the in the label of the input key.
+This property is the key for the title of the checkbox object and this `checkboxLabelKey` will be in the label of the input key.

 _Default:_ `title`

 #### checkboxValueKey

-This proprty is let you to control the name of the returnd key to the selected values.
+This property is to let you control the name of the returned key to the selected values.

 _Default:_ `checkbox`

 #### checkboxValue

-This proprty is let you to control checkbox value, for example you want the `id` in to return so you will pass this proprty and in `checkboxValueKey` will return the `id` check example two for more clarification and by default `vue-dynamic-filters` return the object.
+This property is let you control checkbox value, for example, you want the `id` to return so you will pass this property and in `checkboxValueKey` will return the `id` check example two for more clarification and by default `vue-dynamic-filters` return the full object, the `checkboxValue` act like this `checkbox[checkboxValue]` .

-_Default:_ `` `empty string that mean you want to return the full object not key inside of it`
+_Default:_ `` `an empty string that means you want to return the full object not key inside of it`

 #### selectCheckName

-This proprty allows you to controll the validation on the `select` name and this value oprate with `filterTypeKey` proprty, on other words you it is used for validation to check if the `filterTypeKey == selectCheckName` if true will display the filter if not will not display it.
+This property allows you to control the validation on the `select` name and this value operates with `filterTypeKey` property, in other words, is used for validation to check if the `filterTypeKey == selectCheckName` if true will display the filter.

 _Default:_ `select`

 #### selectValueKey

-This proprty is let you to control the name of the returnd key to the selected values.
+This property is to let you control the name of the returned key to the selected values.

 _Default:_ `select`

 #### selectDisplayNameKey

-This proprty is the key for title of the select option that will display in the select filter.
+This property is the key to the title of the select option that will display in the select filter.

 _Default:_ `title`

 #### selectValue

-This proprty is let you to control checkbox value, for example you want the `id` in to return so you will pass this proprty and in `selectValueKey` will return the `id` check example two for more clarification and by default `vue-dynamic-filters` return the object.
+This property is let you control select value, for example, you want the `id` to return so you will pass this property and in `selectValue` will return the `id` check example two for more clarification and by default `vue-dynamic-filters` return the full object, the `selectValue` act like this `select[selectValue]` .

-_Default:_ `` `empty string that mean you want to return the full object not key inside of it`
+_Default:_ `` `an empty string that means you want to return the full object not key inside of it`

 #### searchCheckName

-This proprty allows you to controll the validation on the `select` name and this value oprate with `filterTypeKey` proprty, on other words you it is used for validation to check if the `filterTypeKey == searchCheckName` if true will display the filter if not will not display it.
+This property allows you to control the validation on the `search` name and this value operates with `filterTypeKey` property, in other words, is used for validation to check if the `filterTypeKey == searchCheckName` if true will display the filter.

-_Default:_ `search`
+_Default:_ `text`

 #### searchValueKey

-This proprty is let you to control the name of the returnd key to the selected values.
+This property is to let you control the name of the returned key to the selected values.

-_Default:_ `select`
+_Default:_ `search`

 #### searchButtonName

-This proprty is simply the text inside the button.
+This property is simply the text inside the button.

 _Default:_ `Search`

 #### priceCheckName

-This proprty allows you to controll the validation on the `price` name and this value oprate with `filterTypeKey` proprty, on other words you it is used for validation to check if the `filterTypeKey == priceCheckName` if true will display the filter if not will not display it.
+This property allows you to control the validation on the `price` name and this value operates with `filterTypeKey` property, in other words, is used for validation to check if the `filterTypeKey == priceCheckName` if true will display the filter.

 _Default:_ `price`

 #### minLabel

-This proprty is the key for title of the checkbox object and this `minLabel` will be the in the label of the input key.
+This property is simply the text inside the key for the title of the price object and this `minLabel` will be in the label of the input.

 _Default:_ `min`

 #### maxLabel

-This proprty is the key for title of the checkbox object and this `maxLabel` will be the in the label of the input key.
+This property is simply the text inside the key for the title of the price object and this `maxLabel` will be in the label of the input.

 _Default:_ `max`

 #### minPriceValueKey

-This proprty is let you to control the name of the returnd key to the selected values.
+This property is to let you control the name of the returned key to the selected values.

 _Default:_ `min`

 #### maxPriceValueKey

-This proprty is let you to control the name of the returnd key to the selected values.
+This property is to let you control the name of the returned key to the selected values.

 _Default:_ `max`

 #### pricebuttonName

-This proprty is simply the text inside the button.
+This property is simply the text inside the button.

 _Default:_ `Search`

 #### vueFilterClassMethodOne

-This proprty is a class that holds the all filters.
+This property is a class that holds filters.

 _Default:_ `vue-filter__method-one`

 #### vueFilterClassMethodTwo

-This proprty is a class that holds the all filters.
+This property is a class that holds every filters.

 _Default:_ `vue-filter__method-two`

 #### filterHolderClass

-This proprty is a class that holds only one filter.
+This property is a class that holds only one filter.

 _Default:_ `vue-filter__filter-holder`

 #### filterInputHolderClass

-This proprty is a class that holds only one input.
+This property is a class that holds only one input.

 _Default:_ `vue-filter__input-holder`

 #### checkboxHolderClass

-This proprty is a class that for holder of all the checkboxes.
+This property is a class for the holder of all the checkboxes.

 _Default:_ `vue-filter__checkboxes-holder`

 #### checkboxClass

-This proprty is a class that for holdes input and the label.
+This property is a class that holds input and the label of the every checkbox.

 _Default:_ `vue-filter__checkbox`

-#### checkboxClass
+#### checkboxLabelClass

-This proprty is a class that for checkbox lable.
+This property is a class for checkbox label.

 _Default:_ `vue-filter__checkbox-label`

 #### checkboxInputClass

-This proprty is a class that for checkbox input.
+This property is a class for checkbox input.

 _Default:_ `vue-filter__checkbox-input`

 #### searchInputClass

-This proprty is a class that for the search input.
+This property is a class for the search input.

 _Default:_ `vue-filter__search`

 #### searchFormClass

-This proprty is a class that for the search form.
+This property is a class for the search form.

 _Default:_ `vue-filter__search-form`

 #### searchBtnClass

-This proprty is a class that for the search button.
+This property is a class for the search button.

-_Default:_ `vue-filter__search-form`
+_Default:_ `vue-filter__search-btn`

 #### selectClass

-This proprty is a class that for the select input.
+This property is a class for the select input.

 _Default:_ `vue-filter__select`

 #### priceFormClass

-This proprty is a class that for the search form.
+This property is a class for the search form.

 _Default:_ `vue-filter__price-form`

 #### minHolderClass

-This proprty is a class that for the holder min price label and the input.
+This property is a class for the holder min price label and the input.

 _Default:_ `vue-filter__min-holder`

 #### maxHolderClass

-This proprty is a class that for the holder max price label and the input.
+This property is a class for the holder max price label and the input.

 _Default:_ `vue-filter__max-holder`

 #### priceLabelClass

-This proprty is a class that for price lable.
+This property is a class for price label.

 _Default:_ `vue-filter__price-label`

 #### priceInputClass

-This proprty is a class that for price input `min` & `max`.
+This property is a class for price input `min` & `max`.

 _Default:_ `vue-filter__price-input`

 #### priceBtnClass

-This proprty is a class that for price button.
+This property is a class for price button.

 _Default:_ `vue-filter__price-btn`